 Trinity International Social Committee (TISC)

-TISC is about raising cross-cultural awareness and understanding.
-The society helps international students relax in their new home, offers local students an opportunity to learn about various other cultures, and brings together the different cultures that make Trinity what it is – a fun, caring and inclusive environment for everyone!
+TISC is here for one and all.
+The Society’s aims are to help international students relax in their new home, to offer local students an opportunity to learn about other various cultures and to bring together the different cultures that make Trinity what it is – a fun, caring environment for everyone!